-Local safeguarding arrangements are led by three safeguarding partners (local authorities, chief officers of police, and Integrated Care Systems) who have a duty to make arrangements for themselves and relevant agencies they deem appropriate, to work together for the purpose of agencies.
+Local safeguarding arrangements are led by three safeguarding partners (local authorities, chief officers of police, and Integrated Care Systems) who have a duty to make arrangements for themselves and relevant agencies they deem appropriate, to work together for the purpose of safeguarding and promoting the welfare of children in their area. agencies.
 Education is one of those relevant